Helpful Gardening Tips

 This beautiful plant can grow up to 40-feet tall when it has a structure to climb on.
 It uses suckers produced by underground runners to attach itself to almost any surface.
 A single vine can spread to be more than 10-feet wide.

-This plant puts on beautiful leaves that are shiny, dark green on top and dull green underneath.
-Each leaf that can be up to 15-inches long produces seven-to-ten leaflets that have serrated edges.
+This plant puts on beautiful shiny leaves, dark green on top, and dull green underneath.
+Each leaf that can be up to 15-inches long produces seven to ten leaflets that have serrated edges.
 The leaves turn yellow in the autumn.

 Plant the trumpet vine in the full sun so that it produces flowers.